locationtech/geomesa/docs/tutorials/geomesa-quickstart-kafka.rst

 and the Kafka-specific ``org.geomesa.example.kafka.KafkaQuickStart`` in the ``geomesa-quickstart-kafka`` module.
 Some relevant methods are:

--  ``createDataStore`` get a datastore instance from the input configuration
+-  ``createDataStore`` overridden in the ``KafkaQuickStart``  to use the input configuration to get a pair of datastore instances, one for writing and one for reading data.
 -  ``createSchema`` create the schema in the datastore, as a pre-requisite to writing data
 -  ``writeFeatures`` overridden in the ``KafkaQuickStart`` to simultaneously write and read features from Kafka
 -  ``queryFeatures`` not used in this tutorial